Dávid Gallovič

-Dávid Gallovič (born 23 April 1996) is a Slovak footballer who plays for FC Košice in the Slovak 2. liga as a midfielder.
+Dávid Gallovič (born 23 April 1996) is a Slovak footballer who plays for FC Košice in the Slovak First Football League as a midfielder.

 Club career

 FK Senica

 Gallovič made his Fortuna Liga debut for Senica against Dunajská Streda on 20 September 2020.
 Gallovič came on as a second half replacement for Edmund Addo in the second half fixture, with the score at 1:3.
 During Gallovič's stay, Senica narrowed the gap through former league top-scorer Tomáš Malec but soon after, DAC regained the two goal gap and set the final score at 2:4 through Eric Ramírez.